 To ensure the safety of our volunteers, BLUE Missions makes all arrangements for participants’ international air travel from the time they leave Miami, FL until the time they return at the end of their Service Trip.

 Participants traveling with BLUE Missions from outside Miami must make arrangements to arrive in Miami in time for the designated international group flight.
+If you are an out of town participant and interested in booking your own flights, please email our Program Director, Nicole Aguirre, for more information and to apply a discount to your trip cost on your application (only applies to university and all ages trips).
 Our flights are booked through American Airlines and are nonrefundable tickets.

 All payments made to BLUE Missions are non-refundable and non-transferable.
 Due to new American Airlines policies, BLUE Missions will no longer be able to issue flight vouchers for any participant who cancels after flights have been purchased.